chialab/typos/README.md

 yarn build
 ```

-This will generate the ESM and CJS bundles in the `dist` folder and declaration files in the `types` folder.
+This will generate the ESM and IIFE bundles in the `dist` folder and declaration files in the `types` folder.

 ---